gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.3.3 =
+* New: WordPress 6.0 compatibility
+* New: Optimized selectors when combining CSS, this results in 40% less generated CSS size!
+* Fixed: Possible PHP 5.6 error
+* Fixed: Fixed background are now correctly forced to scroll and show up in iOS devices
+* Fixed: Some editor optimizations

 = 3.3.2 =
 * New: You can now select multiple designs in the Design Library